jepstein-eagle/adaptable/packages/adaptable/readme/faqs/adaptable-column-values-faq.md

-# AdapTable Column Values FAQ
+# Showing Distinct Column Values FAQ

 **Where does AdapTable show a list of column values?**

 There are a number of use cases in which AdapTable needs to display the distinct values associated with a particular column.
 These include:

 - Column Values tab of the Query Builder